NOAA-PSL/land-DA_update/README.md

 To install:

-1. Install JEDI fv3-bundle. (specific version?)
+1. Install JEDI fv3-bundle.
+Note: must be same version as Clara has on hera.

 Follow instructions on website.